Can Odours in a Home Affect the Indoor Air Quality?

 Odours can be due to poor ventilation.
 A well-sealed home is good for energy conservation and helps keep the heating and cooling costs down.
 However, it can also lead to ventilation issues leading to odours and poor indoor air quality.
 This issue can be assessed with air quality instruments and can have a variety of solutions.

 Odours can also be a result of a hidden mold growth issue.
 Any water event can lead to mold growth.
 High humidity, plumbing issues, toilet or tub/sink overflows as well as actual plumbing leaks, foundation leaks or floods can lead to mold growth issues.
 Mold does not always have to have a musty odour.
 In some cases, mold can have a chemical like odour.
-A mold test can be of assistance in this case.
+Mold testing can be of assistance in this case.

 Odours can also come from chemical off-gassing from the home itself.
 Chemical off-gassing issues are referred to as VOC’s or Volatile Organic Compounds.
 Basically, any odour (natural or synthetic) is made up of VOC’s.